Profile

 In 2000, whilst still working full-time in the city, I graduated from Birkbeck College, University of London with an MA in Modern History.
 Two years later I became a full-time researcher and historian, specialising in the First World War.

-I work closely with my friend Peter Barton.
-Together, we have collaborated on a series of books produced in association with the Imperial War Museum:
+I worked with Peter Barton, collaborating on a series of books produced in association with the Imperial War Museum:

-I have also conducted detailed research with bestselling author Richard van Emden for titles including:
+I have also conducted detailed research with bestselling author Richard van Emden for on four of his books.

 I am a frequent visitor to the former battlefields of Belgian Flanders and Northern France and had the great pleasure of meeting and looking after the last few Great War veterans on their battlefield trips.
 I was lucky enough to be good friends with Harry Patch, the last Great War Tommy who went ‘over the top’ and always looked after Harry on his annual trips to Ypres.